comcaptain/study/dart/dart.md

 - Unlike java, method & variables can be defined outside a class. e.g. this main method is defined outside a class
 - Like java, main accepts a list of string as program arguments
-- But unlike java, you can remove `List<String> args` from `main` method if there is program arguments
+- But unlike java, you can remove `List<String> args` from `main` method if there is no program arguments

 ## Class constructor